School of Education Certification

 Process:

-• Complete required testing and submit APPLICATION online through your E-Certification account.
+• Complete the required testing and submit the APPLICATION online through your E-Certification account.

 Washington State law requires educator certificate program candidates to be fingerprinted for a record check through the Washington State Patrol (WSP) and Federal Bureau of Investigation (FBI).